userver-framework/userver/scripts/docs/en/userver/intro.md

-## Basic information
+## Userver Basics

 ## Introduction

-This page describes the core of the asynchronous framework (userver).
-It allows you to write code in C++ using coroutines.
+Userver is an asynchronous framework for writing high performance microservices and applications.
+It allows you to write code in C++ using coroutines without thinking a lot about the coroutine suspend points.

 Repository: TODO: https://github.yandex-team.ru/taxi/userver